-- 1. Log in to the Web Configuration Utility.
+- 1. Log in to the Web Configuration Utility by navigating to https://<ip-address-of-appliance>:7700 and entering your credentials.
 The Configuration Utilities page appears. - 2.
 Click the [Device Settings] button.
 The Settings page appears. - 3.
 In the Settings page, type the following: - Web Config Password (change only).
 Type the new password. - Confirm Web Config Password.
 Type the new password again. - 4.
 Click [Save]. - 5.
 Perform steps 1-4 for each node or appliance for which you want to change the password for the Web Configuration Utility.